 SAILING THE CIRCULAR SEA

 We began in 2021 to feature rotating art installations in various parts of the gardens, beginning with Jeff Wise's "Sailing the Circular Sea" in our Library Demonstration Garden this spring.
 The work features a spinning halo of welded and forged steel hovering over a sculpted triangular base.
-Wise (shown at left) is a prominent Durango artist working in metal and other media.
+Wise (shown near left) is a prominent Durango artist working in metal and other media.
 In his artist statement, Jeff says he has supported himself as an artist his entire life, with diversions at one time or another into being a cowboy and stone mason.
 He adds that in addition to his sculptural work, architecture has been a parallel interest.
 The purchase was made possible by funds from the Durango Botanic Gardens, a grant from the Durango Friends of the Arts, and Annette and Bill LeMaire.
 Learn more about Jeff Wise Art here.

 The striking Puma in the Demonstration Garden was part of the San Juan Mountain Association's Pumas on Parade fundraising and public art event, which commissioned 30 artist interpretations of these beautiful, but elusive creatures.
 The program also celebrated the San Juan National Forest Centennial.
 Pumas on Parade was modeled after dozens of similar public art projects world-wide, among them: “Orcas in the City” in British Columbia, and closer to home, The Trail of Painted Ponies in New Mexico.
 Our particular puma was created by local artist, Miki Harder, and donated to the Durango Botanical Society by Matt and Jenna Kenna.
 The Kennas wanted the Puma to be incorporated into the Durango Botanical Society’s Demonstration Garden, located on the river trail behind the Durango Public Library.
 The Kennas are environmentally conscious supporters of non-profits.